At a Glance - Surface Area of Pyramids

 Now for the part where the two main characters realize their undying love and race to find each other.
 The lateral area of a pyramid is given by the formula:

-We know the slant height l since it was given to us, and we just calculated P.
+We know the slant height l is 13 since it was given to us, and we just calculated P.

 The two lovers have reunited and professed their love at long last.
 All that remains is that slobbery kiss that lasts for centuries.